pfinorbi/kubernetes-resume-challenge/README.md

 Then create the following GitHub variables (repository -> settings -> security -> secrets and variables -> actions -> variables -> repository variables):

 - **AKS_CLUSTERNAME** - to store the AKS cluster name
-- **AKS_RGNAME** - to store the resource group of the AKS cluster
+- **AKS_RGNAME** - to store the resource group name that the AKS cluster is located in

 If the preparation is done we can create the `deploy.yml` file under the `.github/workflows` directory to define our workflow.

-The wokflow has been built in a multi job structure.
-The first job logs in to Docker Hub, extracts metadata to be used for tagging, builds and pushes the image to Docker Hub.
-The second job installs kubectl, logs in to Azure, sets kubernetes context, creates kubernetes manifest from the Helm chart and deploys the manifest files.
+You can find the workflow definition in this repository and here is a quick overview of how it works.

+1. push_to_registry

+The first job is about building and pushing of the image.
+It uses the following actions:
+- actions/checkout: clones the repository to the runner
+- docker/login-action: logs in to Docker Hub to be able to push images from the runner
+- docker/metadata-action: generates image names and tags that can be used in later steps
+- docker/build-push-action: builds the image, tags it based on the previous action's output and pushes it to the registry

+2. deploy_to_kubernetes

+This job is about the deployment of the newly built image to AKS.
+The following action are being utilized:
+- actions/checkout: clones the repository to the runner
+- azure/setup-kubectl: installs kubectl on the runner
+- azure/login: logs in to Azure in the context of the service principal that we created
+- azure/aks-set-contex: sets the AKS context of the cluster defined in the repository variables
+- azure/k8s-bake: creates kubernetes manifests from the Helm chart defined in the paramaters
+- Azure/k8s-deploy: deploys the manifests created by the previous step